 How Can I Prevent Heart Disease?

-Making healthy lifestyle changes is the most effective way of preventing heart disease.
+Making healthy lifestyle changes is the most effective way of preventing coronary diseases.

 - Eat a Healthy Diet: Start by eating plenty of fresh fruits, vegetables, and other high-fiber foods and reduce your intake of processed foods.
 Also limit your consumption of saturated fats, trans fat, and cholesterol, as well as salt and sugar.
 This will help regulate your blood pressure, keep your blood cholesterol low, and reduce your risk of developing diabetes.